Phil-Hope/TMPLNR-20/README.md

 To configure the JWT tokens, in your terminal, run: `mkdir/ -p config/jwt` _if directory does not yet exist_

-It will prompt you for a passphrase, this is found in the .env file.
+It will prompt you for a passphrase, which is the one created in the .env file.
 Copy paste the passphrase each time it is needed.

 - `openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096`
 - `openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout`

+To load some dummy users and the Default admin user:

+- In the root of the PROJ folder directory, you will find a file named "DB-data.php".
+- Open this folder and add the database settings required for a connection.
+- then in the PROJ root directory, run: `php DB-data.php`

 Now to start the symfony server, run:
  - `symfony server:ca:install`